 I abstained from sex and stimulants.
 I got a year’s sick leave.
 As opposed to the time with the HIV-diagnosis where I felt a kind of duty to inform the whole world, this time I tried make a sober analysis of what I actually needed to get through such a long medical course.

 It suited me quite well just to be alone and go into myself.
 I spoke to some friends, so someone could be there if I against expectations could not manage the treatment.
-I slowly talked to family and closest friends as I could feel that it went ok.
+I slowly talked to family and closest friends as I could feel that it went OK.

 Then I let time work for me.
 I found a very difficult contemporary piece of music which I decided to learn.
 It showed to have an enormous therapeutic effect.

-During the piece one goes on a poetic journey through the terrors of Hiroshima and Auschwitz and at last come back up from the deep darkness and sees that there are still temples, light and song.
+During the piece one goes on a poetic journey through the terrors of Hiroshima and Auschwitz and at last comes back up from the deep darkness and sees that there are still temples, light and song.

 I might not always be receptive to reason.
 But I am definitely receptive to poetry and music.